-The expectation is that the PI will prepare a detailed Career Development Plan that will include objectives, benchmarks, and associated timelines.
+The expectation is that the PI will prepare a detailed career development plan that will include objectives, benchmarks, and associated timelines.

 The PI should describe in detail how he/she will assist the candidate in achieving the objectives and goals outlined in the supplement application.

-The Mentorship Plan should include specific parameters such as the frequency of meetings, topics to be discussed, and how progress will be monitored should be documented in the application.
+The mentorship plan should include specific parameters such as the frequency of meetings, topics to be discussed, and how progress will be monitored should be documented in the application.
 The PI should provide evidence of mentoring experience and success (e.g., a list of past trainees and their current positions).
 If the PI is a junior faculty member, it may be appropriate to include an experienced co-mentor in the application.

-Duration of Support
+Duration and Level of Support

-Receipt, Administrative Review and Award Dates
+Receipt, Review, and Award Dates

-Administrative Review and Award Process
+Review and Award Process

 Annual supplement progress reports must be submitted each year at the time of submission of the parent progress report through the research performance progress report (RPPR).

-The diversity supplement program is designed to attract individuals from underrepresented groups into research careers and are not intended to provide an alternative or additional means of supporting individuals who already have support from an NIH research grant, an NIH National Research Service Award (NRSA), or any other DHHS funding mechanism.
+The diversity supplement program is designed to attract diverse individuals and those from underrepresented groups into research careers and are not intended to provide an alternative or additional means of supporting individuals who already have support from an NIH research grant, an NIH National Research Service Award (NRSA), or any other DHHS funding mechanism.